rightsup/eddy-assignment/README.md

 **"Product code" usually corresponds to the ISRC, but when it's a release sale, it corresponds to the UPC**.

 ### Models
-For this asignment, you will need to create four models:
+For this assignment, you will need to create four models:

 - Artists (name)
 - Albums (artist, UPC[^1], release title, year)